An Ultimate Guide to Software Test Plan Document:

 |Define||SRS is created from the BRD.
 Test plan's initial draft is created.
 At this point, since the QA team is not done with the SRS review, the scope of testing is not clear.
 So the TP at this phase will only contain information on when testing is going to happen, project information and the team information (if we have it).|

 |Design||The SRS review is carried out and the scope of testing is identified.
 We have much more information on what to test and a good estimate of how many test cases we might get etc. A second version of the Test plan is created incorporating all this information.|

-From the above table it is clear that test plan is not a document that you can create all at once and use it from then on.
+From the above table, it is very clear that a testing plan is not just a document that you can create all at once and use it from then on.